Carol Sepulveda, Center for Counseling and Play Therapy

-Carol Sepulveda is a Licensed Clinical Social Worker and Registered Play Therapist, with the status of supervisor by both licensing boards.
-Carol earned her master’s degree in social work from the University of Houston’s Graduate School of Social Work.
-She has been in the mental health field for the past thirty-five years, the last 30 specializing in children, adolescents and families.
-Carol provides evidence-based therapies such as Child Centered Play Therapy, Cognitive Behavior Therapy (CBT), and trauma-based therapies such as EMDR and Trauma-Focused CBT.
-When clients complete their treatment, most are better able to navigate their world.
+Carol is a Licensed Clinical Social Worker and Registered Play Therapist, holding supervisor status through both licensing boards.
+She earned her master’s degree in social work from the University of Houston’s Graduate College of Social Work.
+Over the course of her 35-year career in mental health, she has spent the past 30 years specializing in work with children, adolescents, and families.

-Carol is trained in Child-Parent Relationship Therapy, an evidenced based parenting program that helps with the parent/child connection.
+Carol is trained in Child-Parent Relationship Therapy, a research-supported parenting program that strengthens the parent-child bond.

-In addition to being a prominent therapist, Carol has presented at local and state conferences and to general audiences speaking on the topics of Child Teacher Relationship Training and Grief Therapy.
-She is published in the International Journal of Play Therapy, Recovery Today and is author of Papa Gets Help: A Story of hope for Children of Alcoholics, a children’s book.
+Beyond her clinical work, Carol is an experienced speaker and educator.
+She has presented at local and state conferences and to general audiences on topics such as Child Teacher Relationship Training and Grief Therapy.
+Her work is published in the International Journal of Play Therapy and Recovery Today.
+She is also the author of Papa Gets Help: A Story of Hope for Children of Alcoholics, a therapeutic children’s book designed to support young readers coping with parental substance use.

 Deborah Greco, MSW, LCSW, RPT